chronon/octopress/source/about/index.markdown

 ---
-layout: post
+layout: page
-title: Technokracy (Retro Spiller)
+title: "Technokracy (Retro Spiller)"
-date: 2011-02-18
+date: 2012-09-28 14:31
-categories: [technokracy]
+comments: true
+sharing: true
+footer: true
 ---

 This is a website consisting of various applications in turning, spurning,